 Clothes for London in Winter

-When we travel to London in winter we usually wear jeans or pants and Jess will wear layers with a warm sweater like this on top, while I will usually have a shirt and a fleece.
-We will also both wear a warm winter coat.
-A warm scarf and good gloves are also essential winter items for London!
+When we travel to London in winter, we usually wear jeans or pants and Jess will wear layers with a warm sweater like this on top, while I will usually have a shirt and a fleece.

-We love our cashmere scarves as they are really warm and look great, you can get them for women here and for men here.
+For scarves, we love our cashmere scarves as they are really warm and look great, you can get them for women here and for men here.
 We have a guide to travel scarves here if you need some more inspiration!

 If you suffer from the cold, you will also likely want a warm hat.